We Tried 11 Fast-Food Chicken Sandwiches & This Is the Best

 Wendy's Classic Chicken Sandwich

 This sandwich was overflowing with toppings, stacked with lettuce, tomato, and pickles.
-The chicken patty was a bit larger than McDonald's and Burger King, and the chicken was nicely moist and tender.
+The chicken patty was a bit larger than the one at McDonald's and Burger King, and the chicken was nicely moist and tender.
 The toppings gave it a nice, diverse flavor profile.
 Of the three fast-food giants, this one was my favorite.

 (There is also a spicy version available, but for some reason, I didn't order it.
 I must have missed it on the menu.)